 F. For faculty who present significant interdisciplinary or multidisciplinary and collaborative teaching, research, outreach, or extension as part of the record, the dossier should include one evaluation letter from the director, coordinator, or leader of the interdisciplinary or multidisciplinary program.
 This letter should be addressed to the department head or director.

 Do not include an excessive number of "congratulatory" letters.

-G. For Promotion to Professor of Practice only.
-Letters of evaluation submitted by outside reviewers that document external validation of accomplishments and leadership in the field.
+G. Letters of evaluation submitted by outside reviewers that document external validation of accomplishments and leadership in the field.